 As noted by various critics, the splitting of the story resulted in some fans favouring one volume over the other… for instance, a film-buff friend of mine much prefers Vol. 2, while I’ve always been more partial to Vol. 1.
 Re-watching them again a week apart hasn’t changed my opinion much, although I appreciate the second instalment far more now than I did when I watched it at the cinema, thanks to my readjusted expectations… not lowered expectations, I hasten to add… I just know that it’s a more leisurely and verbal affair, compared to the cartoonish “Flash!
 Bang!
 Pow!” of the first volume.
 I vaguely recall a critic at the time ascribing the disparity to an Eastern/Western divide, but I’m not sure I know enough about the history of Cinema to comment on that… all I know is that the first one is funner, and here’s for why…

 1) It has the better soundtrack.
-From the chilling opening track, “Bang Bang (My Baby Shot Me Down)”, to the barnstorming slow-motion entrance of ‘O-Ren Ishii’ and her posse, backed by “Battle Without Honor or Humanity”, the power of the music is undeniable… even after all the advertising jackals snagged the best songs for their crappy little commercials, and the dancefloor DJs remixed all the life and soul out of them.
+From the chilling opening track, “Bang Bang (My Baby Shot Me Down)” (by Nancy Sinatra), to the barnstorming slow-motion entrance of ‘O-Ren Ishii’ and her posse, backed by “Battle Without Honor or Humanity”, the power of the music is undeniable… even after all the advertising jackals snagged the best songs for their crappy little commercials, and the dancefloor DJs remixed all the life and soul out of them.

 2) Best setting.
 All of these points are entirely subjective, I know… but I’m a serious sucker for the simplicity and style of Japanese interior design.
 Whenever I daydream about the ideal apartment in which to meditate and work… light, airy, uncluttered… it’s usually inspired by the ones I’ve seen in films like this one.
 I know Feng Shui is a Chinese concept, and it’s ignorant of me to mush the two nations/cultures together, but that’s the vibe I’m after… I’d love to visit Japan someday, and see if it encourages me to keep better habits, but somehow I suspect that I’d still find a way to clutter the place up.